marioy47/wordpress-custom-directory/README.md

 The last command is required if you are going to change the `js` files.
 Otherwise you don't need the `watch` activated.

 ## Deployment

+This are the steps to create a WordPress `.zip` file or copying it to a server:

 ### Create a ZIP file